trentlarson/endorser-docs/src/transactions.rst

   provider             optional `[{ "@type": "...", identifier: "..." }]` array of PlanAction or Project or Organization records who helped make this possible (since non-Person entities are worth separating), like the "agent" but for a non-Person recipient            optional `{ identifier: "DID" }` for receiving Person if this is directly to an entity (as opposed to being part of a non-Person, which belong in things linked by "fulfills") (For multiple individual recipients, a separate claim for each is recommended, or declare it "fulfills" an aggregate PlanAction or Project or Organization.)
 A missing value means the recipient is unnamed, which may be the case if the benficiary is a non-person (listed in "fulfills"). fulfills             optional `[{ "@type": "...", identifier: "..." }]` Offer or DonateAction or GiveAction or TradeAction or PlanAction which is the target, like the "recipient" but for a non-Person, and may be an array (eg. when tagged as a DonateAction as well as a contributor to a PlanAction); see "fulfills" table below (This is not currently part of schema.org specs.)
 Note that the type can be helpful even if no identifier is provided, eg. a "TradeAction" or "DonateAction" to mark things given with or without reciprocation; put this last if this is in an array, eg. with a fulfilled plan.
-A single fulfills relationship is preferred (and multiple may not be fully tracked), though this may also involve an individual recipient. identifier           optional identifier for this action, which should be a full URI
+A single fulfills relationship is preferred (and multiple may not be fully tracked), though this may also involve an individual recipient. identifier           optional identifier for this action, which should be a full URI (If `lastClaimId` is provided then this is unnecessary because this shares the same ID.) lastClaimId          optional reference to the previous plan which is being edited by this one (This is typically assigned by the system but may be a hash or SAID.
+It is a pointer to the most recent edit, not the first record.)
   ==================== ====